-- (2) Where the working chamber is less than eleven feet in length, and the caisson is at any time suspended or hung while work is in progress so that the bottom of the excavation is more than nine feet below the deck of the working chamber, a shield shall be erected therein for the protection of the employees. - (3) Shafting shall be subjected to a hydrostatic or air-pressure test, at which pressure such shafting shall be tight.
-Shafting shall be stamped on the outside shell about twelve inches from each flange to show the pressure to which it has been subjected. - (4) Whenever shafting is used, it shall be provided, where space permits, with a safe, proper, and suitable staircase for its entire length, including landing platforms, no more than twenty feet apart.
-Where this is impracticable, suitable ladders shall be installed with landing platforms located about twenty feet apart to break the climb. - (5) All caissons having diameter or side greater than ten feet shall be provided with a manlock and shafting for the exclusive use of employees.

-- (6) In addition to the gauge in the locks, gauges shall also be maintained on the outer and inner side of each bulkhead.
-These gauges shall be accessible at all times and kept in accurate working order. - (7) Where employees are exposed to compressed air working environments in caissons the requirements contained in paragraph (G) of this rule shall be complied with. - (F) Cofferdams. - (1) If overtopping of the cofferdam by high waters is possible, means shall be provided for controlled flooding of the work area. - (2) Warning signals for evacuations of employees in case of emergency shall be developed and instructions posted. - (3) Cofferdam walkways, bridges, or ramps with no less than two means of rapid exit shall be provided and equipped with standard guardrails. - (4) Cofferdams located close to navigable shipping channels shall be appropriately marked to protect them from vessels in transit. - (G) Compressed air. - (1) General provision.
+- (2) Where the working chamber is less than eleven feet (3.4 meters) in length, and the caisson is at any time suspended or hung while work is in progress so that the bottom of the excavation is more than nine feet (2.7 meters) below the deck of the working chamber, a shield shall be erected therein for the protection of the employees. - (3) Shafting shall be subjected to a hydrostatic or air-pressure test, at which pressure such shafting shall be tight.
+Shafting shall be stamped on the outside shell about twelve inches (30.5 centimeters) from each flange to show the pressure to which it has been subjected. - (4) Whenever used, the shafting shall be provided, where space permits, with a safe, proper, and suitable staircase for its entire length, including landing platforms, no more than twenty feet (6.1 meters) apart.
+Where this is impracticable, suitable ladders shall be installed with landing platforms located about twenty feet (6.1 meters) apart to break the climb. - (5) All caissons having diameter or side greater than ten feet (three meters) shall be provided with a manlock and shafting for the exclusive use of employees. - (6) In addition to the gauge in the locks, gauges shall also be maintained on the outer and inner side of each bulkhead.
+These gauges shall be accessible at all times and kept in accurate working order. - (7) Where employees are exposed to compressed air working environments in caissons, the requirements contained in paragraph (G) of this rule shall be complied with. - (F) Cofferdams. - (1) If overtopping of the cofferdam by high waters is possible, means shall be provided for controlled flooding of the work area. - (2) Warning signals for evacuations of employees in case of emergency shall be developed and instructions posted. - (3) Cofferdam walkways, bridges, or ramps with no less than two means of rapid exit shall be provided and equipped with standard guardrails.

+(4) Cofferdams located close to navigable shipping channels shall be appropriately marked to protect them from vessels in transit.

+(G) Compressed air.

+(1) General provision.